STYX-404/oivan_url_shortner/README.md

 - **Key Space**: With 2-10 character keys using base64, we have approximately 64^2 to 64^10 possible combinations
 - **Collision Probability**: Extremely low due to random generation and retry mechanism

+## Security Vulnerabilities and Solutions

+### 1. Open Redirect Vulnerability

+**Risk**: The application allows redirecting to any external URL without validation, enabling phishing attacks and potential data exfiltration.
+Attackers could create short URLs that redirect users to malicious sites designed to steal credentials or personal information.

+**Solution**: Implement URL validation and domain whitelisting to ensure redirects only go to trusted domains.
+This prevents attackers from using the URL shortener as a proxy for malicious redirects.

+### 2. No Authentication/Authorization

+**Risk**: The API is completely open with no authentication, allowing anyone to create unlimited short URLs, access all URL mappings, and potentially abuse the service.
+This could lead to spam, resource exhaustion, and unauthorized access to URL data.

+**Solution**: Implement API key authentication or JWT tokens to control access to the URL shortening service.
+This ensures only authorized users can create and manage short URLs.

+### 3. Missing Rate Limiting

+**Risk**: Without rate limiting, the service is vulnerable to abuse and potential DoS attacks.
+Malicious actors could overwhelm the system with requests, making it unavailable for legitimate users.

+**Solution**: Implement rate limiting to restrict the number of requests per user or IP address within a specific time period.
+This prevents abuse while ensuring fair usage for all users.

+### 4. CORS Configuration Issues

+**Risk**: Cross-Origin Resource Sharing (CORS) is not properly configured, which could cause issues in production environments and potentially expose the API to unauthorized cross-origin requests.

+**Solution**: Configure CORS properly to specify which origins are allowed to access the API.
+This prevents unauthorized domains from making requests to the URL shortening service.